whoschek/bzfs/README.md

 wbackup-zfs
 ==========
-*wbackup-zfs is a backup command line tool that reliably replicates ZFS snapshots from a (local or remote) source ZFS dataset (aka ZFS filesystem) and its descendant datasets to a (local or remote) destination ZFS dataset to make the destination dataset a recursively synchronized copy of the source dataset, using zfs send/receive/rollback/destroy and ssh tunnel as directed.
+*wbackup-zfs is a backup command line tool that reliably replicates ZFS snapshots from a (local or remote) source ZFS dataset (ZFS filesystem or ZFS volume) and its descendant datasets to a (local or remote) destination ZFS dataset to make the destination dataset a recursively synchronized copy of the source dataset, using zfs send/receive/rollback/destroy and ssh tunnel as directed.
 For example,